 - This full day tour includes the Giant’s Causeway as well as a number of Game of Thrones filming locations, plus Carrick-a-Rede rope bridge and Dunluce castle

-- This full day tour includes the Giant’s Causeway, plus the Carrick-a-Rede Rope Bridge and the Dark Hedges
+- This full day tour includes the Giant’s Causeway, plus the Carrick-a-Rede Rope Bridge, Old Bushmills Distillery, and Carrickfergus and Dunluce castles.

 - A full day tour which includes the Giant’s Causeway, as well as time at the Titanic Museum in Belfast, the Dark Hedges and Dunluce Castle